MicrosoftDocs/office-developer-client-docs/docs/infopath/form-templates/how-to-display-alerts-and-dialog-boxes-using-the-infopath-2003-object-model.md

 ```

 > [!IMPORTANT]
 > The [ShowModalDialog](https://msdn.microsoft.com/library/Microsoft.Office.Interop.InfoPath.SemiTrust.UI2.ShowModalDialog.aspx) method requires Full Trust to run or preview.
-For more information, see [How to: Preview and Debug Form Templates that Require Full Trust](how-to-preview-and-debug-form-templates-that-require-full-trust.md).
+For more information, see [Preview and Debug Form Templates that Require Full Trust](how-to-preview-and-debug-form-templates-that-require-full-trust.md).